srobb1/RelocaTE/README.md

 SAMPLE:

 mping   Chr12:839604..840033

 mping   Chr12:1045463..1045892

 5. Do you have a queue system available to you, or do you have multiple processors?
 If so, you can select the –p 1 option.
 This will create a series of shell scripts that you can submit to the queue or run on multiple processors.
-a.
-These should be run in order.
+> These should be run in order.
 For example all of step_1 should be run and completed before the shell scripts of step_2 are run, and so on.
 6. Do you have a queue system available and is it PBS?
 If so, you can select the –a 1 option to generate array job scripts.
 These jobs can be submitted to the queue instead of submitting hundreds of individual shell scripts.
 The array job will submit the hundreds of scripts for you.
-a.
-Make sure to submit the array jobs in order and wait for the job to complete before submitting the next one.
+> Make sure to submit the array jobs in order and wait for the job to complete before submitting the next one.
 7. You are now ready to run relocaTE.pl with your data.
 If you run the program without any command line options, it will print out a list of the options and short descriptions.

 ###CharacTErizer: